Observing Double White Dwarfs with the Lunar GW Antenna: Gravitational-wave analysis

 \subsection{\textsc{LEGWORK}}

-The great majority of the spiraling DWDs inside the MW, with a frequency cutoff due to the end of the observation period and not due to the merging of the system, cannot be elaborated by \textsc{GWFish} due to excessively small frequency evolution.
-We compute an estimation of the SNR for these objects with the code \textsc{LEGWORK}, originally developed for LISA and thus already implementing the SNR calculation for monochromatic sources.
+We compute an estimation of the S/N for monochromatic MW binaries with the code \textsc{LEGWORK}, originally developed for LISA and thus already implementing the S/N calculation for monochromatic sources.
 The LGWA noise PSD provided in the \textsc{GWFish} resources is used to implement the LGWA response into the code.
-Note that the SNR calculated in this way is only a rough approximation, since the Doppler shift due to the detector proper motion, the source position in the sky and the inclination are not considered for every specific object.
-The result is a mean SNR, averaged over this parameter subspace, that is anyway useful to estimate global properties of the population.
+Note that the S/N calculated in this way is only a rough approximation, since the Doppler shift due to the detector proper motion, the source position in the sky and the inclination are not considered for every specific object.
+The result is a mean S/N, averaged over this parameter subspace, that is anyway useful to estimate global properties of the population.